Developing Reading Strategy (Years 2-4)

 How we check fluency:

-The school formally assess fluency termly in Year 2 (six times per year) and then three times per year in Years 3-4, using the school’s own colour banding system.
+The school formally assess fluency termly in Year 2 (six times per year) and then three times per year in Years 3-4, using the school’s own colour banding system (Children in Years 3-4 reading below expectation may need to be assessed more frequently).
 This is done by hearing a child read a 100 word extract from a book which is a level above the band they are currently reading within.
 The child will need to read with 95% accuracy (roughly 95/100 words) and with sufficient pace to maintain meaning.
 Below 95% accuracy, a child will not be in a position to comprehend the text.
-Children in Years 2-4 will also be expected to pass a comprehension exercise (85% correctly) to move on to the next band.
+Children in Years 2-4 will also be expected to pass a comprehension exercise (80% correctly) to move on to the next band.

 Teachers will hear all children read as part of their reading lessons, but will also hear individual children read three times per week if they are behind their peers and at risk of not becoming fluent readers.
 In Years 2-4 we would expect children to be using other taught fluency skills in addition to decoding e.g. self-correction, contextual clues etc.